tonethar/IGME-330-Master/notes/HW-algorithmic-botany.md

     let color = `hsl(${aDegrees % 360},100%,50%)`;
     ```

-4. Here we slowly ramp the hue based on 'n'
+4. Here we slowly ramp the hue based on the value of `n`

     ```js
     let color = `hsl(${n/5 % 360},100%,50%)`;